SrKoDes/scripts/docker/docker_networking.md

 ### Intro

 Docker has at least three pre-installed networks: `Bridge`, `Host`, and `None`.
 Each has a different bridge that defines its network capabilities.
 In this case, their driver names are the same as their network names with the exception of `None`'s driver named `Null`.
 Below are descriptions of each driver.
 - **Bridge**: A network created by Docker to allow containers to talk to the internet as well as other containers on the same network.
+The default driver for any created network, if no driver is specified.
 - **Host**: The container is placed on the host computer's network, i.e. your home internet.
 - **Null**: The container has no networking capabilities.